Assets under management

-The provision for expected credit losses (ECL) shows a limited decrease of EUR 2.5 million to EUR 51.5 million per end of December 2021.
+The balance sheet provision for expected credit losses (ECL) shows a limited increase of EUR 1.5 million to EUR 53.0 million per end of December 2022.
 The calculation of ECL stages 1 and 2 for potential future credit losses (not yet incurred) are particularly sensitive to forward-looking macro-economic parameters (e.g. gross domestic product, unemployment rate).
-In 2021, the global economic outlook stabilised, but is still uncertain due to the ongoing COVID-19 infection waves and potential further mutations of the virus which could lead to significant disruptions in value chains.
-The bank is closely monitoring the development of forward-looking macro-economic parameters and applies adjustments to its internal ECL model at least monthly.
-The provision of ECL stages 1 and 2 decreased by EUR 6.3 million over the last 12 months to EUR 13.6 million per end of December 2021.
-However, the releases recorded in stages 1 and 2 were partly offset by increases in stage 3.
-The ECL stage 3 provision increased by EUR 3.9 million to EUR 38.0 million in 2021.
+In 2022, the global economic outlook remained uncertain due to the Russian invasion in Ukraine, the increased inflation, and energy price increases.
+The bank is closely monitoring the development of forward-looking macro-economic parameters and applies, if needed, adjustments to its internal ECL model at least monthly.
+The provision of ECL stages 1 and 2 decreased by EUR 0.2 million over the last 12 months to EUR 13.4 million per end of December 2022.
+However, the releases/decreases recorded in stages 1 and 2 were offset by increases in stage 3.
+The ECL stage 3 provision increased by EUR 1.7 million to EUR 39.7 million in 2022.

 Triodos Bank benefits from high credit quality and a geographically well diversified loan portfolio.
-The bank will continue to stay prudent by keeping the above-mentioned overall ECL provision.
-The risk profile of our loan portfolio implies that any improvement in the forward-looking macro-economic parameters, perhaps because of better-than-expected post-COVID-19 economic conditions, might result in a reduction of the bank’s overall ECL provision.
-Further details can be found in the following paragraphs on our financial results.
+The risk profile of our loan portfolio implies that if there is an improvement in the forward-looking macro-economic parameters, perhaps because of better-than-expected post-inflation economic conditions, might result in a reduction of the bank’s overall ECL provision.
+Further details can be found in the following paragraphs on our financial results and in the Financials.

 Loans to projects across Europe benefitting people and planet